learning-zone/python-basics/README.md

 while(n==7):print(n)
 KeyboardInterrupt

-Q.23.

-Q.24.
-With Python, how do you find out which directory you are currently in?
+#### Q. With Python, how do you find out which directory you are currently in?

 To find this, we use the function/method getcwd().
 We import it from the module os.